-After working in construction since graduating from high school, 36-year-old Alabamian Joshua Stracner took a year off to pursue his dream of becoming a Bassmaster Elite Series pro.
+After working in construction since graduating from high school, 36-year-old Alabamian Josh Stracner took a year off to pursue his dream of becoming a Bassmaster Elite Series pro.
 After finishing second in the Bassmaster Eastern Opens point race for 2020 with 752 points, Stracner reached his lofty goal.

 “Right now is the best time in my life to try to make it,” Stracner said.
 “I’m fishing good, and I’ve had a lot of success the last couple of years.
 I’ve got a little money saved."